Philos-io/blog.philos.io/_posts/2015-11-01-arrow-functions-and-the-arguments-key-words.markdown

 categories: teaching knowledge-sharing ES6 JavaScript
 ---

-# Arrow functions, module systems and ```arguments```
+# Arrow functions, ES6 modules and arguments

-As you probably know, the new arrow function in ES6 doesn't provide the Array-like parameter called ```arguments``` nor it’s provided his own ```this``` context.
+As you probably know, the new arrow function in ES6 doesn't provide the Array-like parameter called ```arguments``` nor it provides his own ```this``` context.
 It's part of the specs.

-During one of our Hack Jam in [Brussels](http://www.meetup.com/javascriptlab/) and [Amsterdam](http://www.meetup.com/javascript-lab-adam/) we were trying to write a simple function that accepted multiple arguments and return their sum.
+During one of our HackJam in [Brussels](http://www.meetup.com/javascriptlab/) and [Amsterdam](http://www.meetup.com/javascript-lab-adam/) we were trying to write a simple function that takes multiple arguments and returns their sum.
 The only restriction was to use **arrow functions**.
 Keep it simple and focus on the feature.

 Here is a simple set of tests we used for writing our function: